 The McGill Institute for Global Food Security hosts or participates in several special lectures, seminars and events during the year.

-Celebrate World Food Day with the McGill Institute for Global Food Security
+Celebrate World Food Day with the Margaret A. Gilliam Institute for Global Food Security

 The fuel of tomorrow: How nutrition can drive countries, economies and a brighter future

 with special keynote speaker: Lauren Landis, Director of the Nutrition Division at the World Food Programme, Rome